 You can only rehabilitate a student loan once.
 If you choose this option, make sure your contact information is up to date and that you can afford your payments once you complete the process.
 Ask the new loan servicer about enrolling in an income-driven repayment plan.

-If you need to get out of default fast: Consolidation
+To get out of default fast: Consolidation

 Borrowers looking to go back to school or clear CAIVRS to get an FHA mortgage need to get out of default quickly.
 If you can’t afford a settlement, student loan consolidation is the fastest way out of default.